cpfaff/Open-Science-Thesis/README.md

 ### Use LaTeX-Class only

-If you do not like to use the complete document scaffold presented here you can also use the LaTeX-Class as document class in your documents on its own.
-For that to work you need to [download](http://bit.ly/1dowUNP) the class file save it into the same folder as your own `document.tex` file and then use it in your preamble with:
+You might be in the situation that you do not like to use the complete document scaffold presented here.
+That is no problem as you can also download and use the Open-Science-Thesis LaTeX-Class as a document class for your own LaTeX documents.
+You can [download](http://bit.ly/1dowUNP) the class file, then save it into the same folder as your own `main_document.tex` file and then load the document class in your preamble:

 ```latex
 \documentclass[options]{open_science_thesis}
 ...
 ```

+NOTE: There is no `.cls` appended to the name when loading the class.

 ## User interface

-The open_science_thesis latex class is based on several fine LaTeX packages and tries to serve you a nice and clean user interface to handle most of your typesetting requirements.
+The Open Science Thesis latex class is based on several fine LaTeX packages and tries to serve a nice and clean user interface to handle most of your typesetting requirements.
 You can handle line spacing, justification and various other parameters globally by class options.
-Additionally there are a commands that you can use in your preamble to set content, control the color or size of literally any element in your document referenced with a name.
+Additionally there are commands that you can use in your preamble to set content (e.g. predefined headings), or to control the color and the size of literally any element in your document referencing to it with its name.

 * Example for the user interface: